-6.12 The site comprises a substantial area of woodland in the Green Belt, but is publicly inaccessible.
-It is adjacent to Bentley Priory open space and it is therefore allocated as an extension to that open space.
-In making the site publicly accessible as a natural and semi-natural greenspace, attention must be paid to ensuring the security of neighbouring residential property.
+The site comprises a substantial area of woodland in the Green Belt, but is publicly inaccessible.
+It is adjacent to Bentley Priory open space which is a Site of Special Scientific Interest, a Site of Importance for Nature Conservation and a Grade II Registered Historic Park and Garden (reflecting its history as part of the wider estate of Bentley Priory).
+Glenthorne is allocated as an extension to Bentley Priory, but is subject to an assessment of the site's biodiversity value and environmental condition, and of the implications of public access.
+A management plan should be used to implement any access controls or mitigation measures that are recommended in the assessment.
+In making the site publicly accessible as a natural and semi-natural greenspace, attention must be paid to ensuring the security of the Metropolitan Police compound located in the southern part of the site and of neighbouring residential property.

-SITE MOS5: THE SANTWAY, CLAMP HILL, STANMORE
+THE SANTWAY, CLAMP HILL, STANMORE